 - The festival is celebrated on the fifteenth day of Kartik month.

 - Diwali is derived from two Sanskrit words Deepa meaning lights and avali meaning rows.
 So, Diwali means rows of lights in Sanskrit.
 People light up diyas and arrange them in a row on their balconies and terraces.
+Many people also do Diwali lights decoration in their homes.

 - For centuries, Hindus have celebrated Diwali.
 But in the modern days, it is also observed as a national holiday and the festival is now even celebrated by non-Hindus.